S3ler/CMqttSnForwarder/README.md

 Featurelist:
-load configuration from file
+* load configuration from file
-indicator for ctrl flag in encapsulated messages fix tests
+* indicator for ctrl flag in encapsulated messages
+* fix tests
+* use network interface by address

 // TODO mention: easily adeptable for other platforms like RTOS